SpikeNAS: A Fast Memory-Aware Neural Architecture Search Framework for Spiking Neural Network-based Embedded AI Systems: Results and Discussion

 \subsection{Ensuring Memory-aware SNN Generation}

-Fig.~\ref{Fig_Results_AccMemTime}(c.1) and Fig.~\ref{Fig_Results_AccMemTime}(c.2) present the experimental results for the memory footprint for CIFAR10 and CIFAR100, respectively.
-For CIFAR10, SNASNet incurs 6\% memory overhead than the given budget, while SpikeNAS can save the memory footprint up to 43\% from the state-of-the-art; see \circled{5}.
-If we consider high accuracy, then we can select SpikeNAS\_2C2O\_M with 92.12\% accuracy and 30\% memory saving from the state-of-the-art (24\% memory saving from the given budget); see \circled{6}.
-Meanwhile, for CIFAR100, SNASNet incurs 23\% memory overhead than the given budget, while SpikeNAS can save the memory footprint up to 72\% from the state-of-the-art; see \circled{7}.
-If we consider high accuracy, then we can select SpikeNAS\_2C3O\_M with 70.52\% accuracy and 38\% memory saving from the state-of-the-art (15\% memory saving from the given budget); see \circled{8}.
-These results highlight that, \textit{SpikeNAS can generate SNN architectures that meet the given memory constraints due to its memory-aware search algorithm}, hence enabling efficient deployments of SNN models on the target hardware platforms.
+Fig.~\ref{Fig_Results_Mem}(a) presents the experimental results for the number of parameters across different NAS techniques, settings, and datasets.
+For CIFAR10, SNASNet incurs 6\% memory overhead than the given budget, while SpikeNAS can save the memory footprint up to 42\% from the state-of-the-art; see \circled{A}.
+If we consider high accuracy, then we can select SpikeNAS\_2C2O\_M with 92.02\% accuracy and 19\% memory saving from the state-of-the-art (i.e., 14\% memory saving from the given budget).
+For CIFAR100, SNASNet incurs 23\% memory overhead than the given budget, while SpikeNAS can save the memory footprint up to 71\% from the state-of-the-art; see \circled{B}.
+If we consider high accuracy, then we can select SpikeNAS\_2C2O\_M with 68.41\% accuracy and 32\% memory saving from the state-of-the-art (11\% memory saving from the given budget).
+Meanwhile, for TinyImageNet200, SNASNet and our SpikeNAS meet the given memory budget.
+Moreover, SpikeNAS can save the memory footprint up to 71\% from the state-of-the-art; see \circled{C}.
+If we consider high accuracy, then we can select SpikeNAS\_2C3O\_M with 72\% accuracy and 0.4\% memory saving from the given budget.

+Furthermore, our quantization further reduces the memory footprint of SNN models.
+Fig.~\ref{Fig_Results_Mem}(b) presents the results of experimental case study that compares SNASNet and our SpikeNAS\_2C2O\_M under different precision levels.
+Here, we observe that the high accuracy of SpikeNAS\_2C2O\_M can be maintained as long as at least 10-bit precision is employed for CIFAR10 and CIFAR100, hence leading to 75\% and 79\% memory savings over SNASNet, respectively.
+Meanwhile for TinyImageNet200, the high accuracy of SpikeNAS\_2C2O\_M can be maintained as long as at least 8-bit precision is employed, hence leading to 63\% memory saving over SNASNet.

+These results highlight that, \textit{SpikeNAS can generate SNN architectures that meet the given memory constraints due to its memory-aware search algorithm}, enabling efficient deployments of SNN models on the target hardware platforms.